 THE PEOPLE YOU WORK WITH (AND HOW YOU TREAT THEM)

-● Throughout all programming, the majority of artists, production team, staff, and board will be BIPOC, with attention paid to intersectional identities such as gender, sexual orientation, disability, and those who are formerly incarcerated/systems-impacted.
+● Throughout all programming, the majority of artists, production team, staff, and board will be BIPOC, with attention paid to intersectional identities such as gender, sexual orientation, disability, body size, and those who are formerly incarcerated/systems-impacted.

 • Remove mandatory financial minimum gifts for board membership; they are not the only meaningful way for board members to contribute.
 Look towards the many existing, successful Board models that prioritize community engagement and collective fundraising to reach their goals.

 • Conduct leadership hires through an equitable process (and be transparent in advance about what that process will look like).

 • This includes committing to a truly diverse pool of BIPOC candidates, looking at both internal and external hires for all positions, and striving for 50% BIPOC representation in each level of the company.